Sale of Petrobras assets accelerates hiring and raises salaries in the sector

 Last oil auction of the year is the target of protests

-At 3R, a company that acquired seven oil production areas from Petrobras, which total 34 concessions, the forecast by the end of 2021 is to reach 283 professionals, a growth of 312% compared to 2020.
-One of the hirings was that of Hugo Repsold , former director of Supply at Petrobras.
-Earlier this year, he assumed the role of Corporate and Gas & Energy Director at 3R.
+One of the hires was Hugo Repsold, who worked for several directors at Petrobras and since March this year has been with 3R.
 According to him, one of the company’s strategies is to seek names in the market that have gone through not only the state-owned company but also other oil companies:

 “This search has been intense.
 The number of employees should increase by 50% in 2022.
 We have our own system to attract people, we map professionals through LinkedIn.